zjykzj/zjykzj/profile.md

 I am a computer vision development engineer.
 I am currently working with an AI startup company to develop recognition algorithms for fruits and vegetables.

-At present,  I focus on the development and optimization of object recognition algorithms, including object classification (coarse-grained and fine-grained), network pruning (Channel pruning) and knowledge distillation
+At present,  I focus on the development and optimization of object recognition algorithms, including object classification (coarse-grained and fine-grained), network pruning and knowledge transfer.

 ## Learning